The sun had gone down before Maura saw Jane again that day.

-Jane laughed weakly.
+Jane managed a weak laugh.
 It was an exchange they shared often as a small joke, Maura commenting on the Western phraseology.
 Maura smiled as well, then sobered up enough to ask, "Will you come to bed, then?"

-"No," Jane said softly, still wiping away the errant tear.
+"No," Jane mumbled, still wiping away the errant tear.
 "I oughtta stay out here."